 The more our adversaries believe they can obstruct our development by employing a degree of terror that is characteristic of their nature, the more they encourage it.
 Nietzsche said that a blow which does not kill a strong man only makes him stronger, and his words are confirmed a thousand times.
 Every blow strengthens our defiance, every persecution reinforces our single-minded determination, and the elements that do fall are good riddance to the movement.”

-So the quote is accurate but incomplete.
-While Hitler said that the rise of the Nazi party could have been stopped by “smashing the nucleus” on day one, he also noted that resistance from the opposition helped strengthen his movement.
+While Hitler did say that the rise of the Nazi party could have been stopped by "smashing the nucleus" on day one, he also noted that resistance from the opposition helped strengthen his movement.